hyperledger-cacti/cacti/docs/docs/weaver/getting-started/test-network/setup-packages-docker.md

 You can install `fabric-cli` as follows (for both the Node.js and Golang versions):

-- Navigate to the `weaver/samples/fabric/fabric-cli` folder (for the Node.js version) or the `weaver/samples/fabric/go-cli` folder.
+- Navigate to the `weaver/samples/fabric/fabric-cli` folder (for the Node.js version) or the `weaver/samples/fabric/go-cli` folder (for the Golang version).
 - Create `.npmrc` from template `.npmrc.template`, by replacing `<personal-access-token>` with yours created [above](#package-access-token)..
 - Run the following to install dependencies (for the Node.js version) or the executable (for the Golang version):
   ```bash